 3) Expand the market for recycled materials

-Beneficial next uses for end-of-life tires include use as material in rubberized asphalt, construction materials, landscaping mulch and as tire-derived fuel for energy.
-End-of-life tires also are molded into consumer products like floor mats, roof mats, stone paving, and even as a component in new tires, such as Bridgestone’s leading Ecopia line of fuel-efficient tires.
+Our company-owned retail stores are one vital way we are working to make our vision a reality.
+Last year alone, Bridgestone retail stores saved more than 10 million end-of-life tires from the landfill by sending them to a beneficial next use.
+Valuable new purposes for end-of-life tires include use as material in rubberized asphalt, construction materials, landscaping mulch and as tire-derived fuel for energy.
+End-of-life tires are also molded into consumer products like floor mats, roof mats, stone paving and even as a component in new tires.

 Bridgestone remains highly committed to practicing environmental sustainability at the local level.
-We’ve fostered many successful community and environmental non-profit sponsorships over the past several decades, but Tires4ward was the first program Bridgestone created to help achieve the long-term vision of providing social and customer value as a sustainable solutions company.
-With the Tires4ward community clean-up program, Bridgestone is able to support more volunteer organizations and aid more communities in the proper next use of tires collected in organized clean-up events of rivers and waterways.
+We’ve fostered many successful community and environmental non-profit sponsorships over the past several decades, but Tires4ward is the first program Bridgestone has created to help achieve the long-term vision of creating a waste-free tire industry.
+The Tires4ward program makes it possible for Bridgestone to support more volunteer organizations and aid more communities in the proper recycling of tires collected in organized clean-up events of rivers and waterways.

-In 2012, as part of the Tires4ward program, Bridgestone formed a partnership with the River Network a national organization of more than 8,000 state, regional and local grassroots groups whose primary mission is protecting our nation’s lakes, streams, and rivers.
-The River Network plays an important role in educating citizens about the importance of proper tire removal and encourages the recycling of tires pulled from the environment in community clean-up events.
+In 2012, as part of the Tires4ward program, Bridgestone formed a partnership with River Network, a national organization of more than 8,500 state, regional and local grassroots groups whose primary mission is protecting our nation’s lakes, streams, and rivers.
+River Network plays an important role in educating citizens about the importance of proper tire removal and encourages the recycling of tires pulled from the environment in community clean-up events.